moskytw/tree-merger/README.md

 I will backup files in my desktop, laptop and server, but I always forgot to sync them.

-It is a terrible thing to merge the different versions of my file tree which has more than ten thousands of files, so I wrote this script.
+It is a terrible thing to merge the different versions of my file tree which has more than ten thousands of files, so I wrote this script for helping me to merge them.

 ## Example

-First, we simulate two different versions of the file tree.
+First, we simulate two different versions of the file tree:

     $ mkdir -p tmp/a tmp/b
     $ cd tmp/a